 Here is a simple analogy to help further clarify how you should be gripping the bar:

-While performing a back extension (used to be known as a “hyper extension”) place your achilles on the pads (as per usual).
+While performing a back extension on a back extension bench (used to be known as a “hyper extension”) place your achilles on the pads (as per usual).
 Bend at the waist and come back up.
 The stimulation?
 Mainly the erector spinae.
 Now, from the bent over position, try your best to curl the pads towards you as in doing lying leg curls on a machine.

 The pads will not move obviously, but the result will be FAR more hamstring and glute involvement while activating the lower back minimally.